 Men who underwent such trauma as children are found to suffer greatly as adults.
 They are far more likely to smoke, become alcoholics, or engage in risky sexual behaviors.
 Such men are more typically obese and struggle with anxiety, panic attacks, or depression.
 In addition, male adults who were victimized by ongoing trauma in childhood are far more vulnerable to developing Complex Post-Traumatic Stress Disorder.

-5 Ways to Know if You’re Affected by CPTSD
+CPTSD and Men: 5 Ways to Know if You’re Affected

 Men are conditioned to behave stoically.
 They’ll do anything to avoid looking weak or vulnerable.
 Nightmares, flashbacks, and anxiety are common symptoms of CPTSD.
 For men, the first tip-off might be a strong sense of shame.
 They feel embarrassed to admit that what happened to them is still causing problems.
 Men may also feel guilt — as if the abuse was somehow their own fault.